 Label requirements might be product specific, but often require it to be moisture resistant to withstand wet environments, particularly oils, and durable enough not to wrinkle, scratch or tear from frequent handling or even being carried inside a purse.
 Custom-designed labels for cosmetic products may be applied to many different types of containers, including

-- Labels for cosmetic jars
+- Labels for cosmetic jars and lipstick tubes

 - Clear cosmetic labels for nail polish bottles